anBertoli/simple-strings/docs/api.md

 ```

 ### ss_new_empty
-Build and returns a new empty ss string with length and no free space.
-Even in this case the
+Build and returns a new empty ss string with length zero and no further available space.
+Even in
-string always has an implicit null term, so 1 byte is allocated anyway.
-The ss must be freed
+this case the string always has an implicit null term, so 1 byte is allocated anyway.
+The ss must
-after use with the provided `ss_free` function.
-Note that usually an empty string is built to
+be freed after use with the provided `ss_free` function.
+Note that usually an empty string is built
-be filled, so it could be more convenient to directly preallocate some space via the
+to be filled, so it could be more convenient to directly preallocate some space via the
 `ss_new_empty_with_cap` function.

 Returns the newly generated string or NULL if the allocation fails.